jmriosal/peft-sparta/README.md

 ```
 where a label of 0 represents *negative* sentiment and a label of 1 *positive*.

+We evaluate the performance of the model on this labeled dataset as follows, after putting each sentence within a dictionary with a key named 'sentence' to be consumed by the *input_template*.

 ```pyhton
 test_sentences = [{'sentence': sent} for sent in test_sentences] # for the model with input_template